4-5 October 2018, Copenhagen, Denmark

 4-5 October 2018

-This course is organised by the AESIS Network and Humanomics
+This conference is organised by the AESIS Network and Humanomics

 You can register through the conference website.
 After registration, you will receive a confirmation via email.
 You will receive further details about the conference in due time.